maaaaaaaaaaaaaaaax/www-design/README.md

-# www-design, Development & Deployment
+# www-design, development & deployment

 **Felix Willen, Max Schmalenbach**
 Integrated Design Research
 **KISD**, TH Köln

 ----
-**YOU WILL CREATE AND DEPLOY YOUR OWN WEBSITE:** https://y2k-swag-webdesign-course.vercel.app/
+**YOU WILL CREATE AND DEPLOY YOUR OWN WEBSITE:** https://www-design.vercel.app/

 **HELP & SETUP WIKI**  [WIKI.md](WIKI.md)

 ## Notes Meeting
 - raffle students if there are too many
-- there needs to be more hours of active work, or decrease cp
 - get feedback halfway in, so that people still show up
 - or do 2 shorter courses